Billie Eilish: 2021–2022: Happier Than Ever

+2023–present: Hit Me Hard and Soft and acting debut

 In 2023, Eilish made her acting debut in the Amazon Prime Video satirical thriller series Swarm.
 She starred as Eva, the leader of a cult inspired by NXIVM, and received positive reviews for her performance.
 Eilish wrote the song "What Was I Made For?" for the soundtrack of the 2023 film Barbie.
 According to statements posted on her social media, she was inspired to write the song after seeing unfinished scenes of the movie during its production.
 In 2024, the song won the Academy Award for Best Original Song and two Grammy Awards for Song of the Year and Best Song Written for Visual Media.
 It became the tenth song in history to win both an Academy Award for Best Original Song and a Grammy Award for Song of the Year, and Eilish became the youngest person ever to win two Academy Awards in any category.